-- (a) Non-slip material, tape and low-friction material not exceeding 4mm in thickness may be added anywhere in the boat as long as it does not change the stiffness of - (b) All fittings, fastenings and local reinforcement for fittings shall be only for their normal purpose and shall not be used to increase the weight of the boat or its parts.
+- (a) Non-slip material not exceeding 4mm in thickness, padding for protection of equipment, tape and low-friction material may be added anywhere in the boat as long as it does not change the stiffness of that part, except where restricted by these class rules. - (b) All fittings, fastenings and local reinforcement for fittings shall be only for their normal purpose and shall not be used to increase the weight of the boat or its parts.